(928) 362-1220

 How long will the evaluation last?

-There are three main parts to the clinical diagnostic evaluation process: Interview, Testing, and Feedback Session.
-These services are usually scheduled on separate days.
-The Interview will typically include yourself and someone who is familiar with your daily functioning and usually takes about one hour to complete.
-After your interview is completed, your doctor may ask that you complete digital screening tests or questionnaires at your personal computer to further individualize your evaluation.
-During your Testing session, you will be administered tests of your memory and thinking abilities via audio-video links between your home computer and our office.
+During your Testing session, you will be administered tests of your memory and thinking abilities via audio-video links between your home computer or cell phone and our office.
 The time required for testing varies from one patient to the next but most baseline studies are completed within 2 to 3 hours.
 If additional testing or interview is necessary, separate sessions are easily added to your existing appointment schedule.
-We will discuss your test results, diagnostic impressions, and treatment recommendations during our Feedback Session that takes about an hour.
-In most situations, your evaluation results are ready for us to discuss within one week after the conclusion of your interview and testing sessions.
+Rarely, testing can take up to 6 or more hours to complete.

 Should I include someone in my evaluation?